Applicability of IOSA Standards and Recommended Practices

-- Passenger flights with or without cabin crew
+- Commercial passenger flights with or without cabin crew

-- Cargo flights with or without the carriage of supernumeraries or cargo attendants
+- Commercial cargo flights with or without the carriage of supernumeraries or cargo attendants

 ISARPs may not be applied or used for the Audit of an operator that